Part 1: The Meaning of Vintage

 Now the difference between secondhand and vintage?

-Some vintage items were dead stock or essentially never used so it doesn't quite fit into the secondhand category but in our opinion it falls under the saying, "same same but different."
+Some vintage items were dead stock or essentially never used so it doesn't quite fit into the secondhand category but in my opinion it falls under the saying, "same same but different."
 It was already produced a while back and is still being kept out of landfills so that's really the goal.

 The majority of vintage clothing is truly the definition of secondhand.
 Secondhand is used to describe something that has been used by someone else and has the potential to be reused & recycled, which is what we're all about.